 You have stated there are 76 condo units.
 I would not be able to give any opinions without doing a conflict of interest check first.
 Based on your family's ownership of multiple units, I suggest you make an actual office appointment with an attorney.

 They live in the home & it's only valued at under $11k.
 There's no mortgage.
 The concerns are: we didn't sign anything to agree to this; they are financially unstable; have large medical bills & we don't know if they pay taxes or insure it.
-Could we be held liable if they don't pay property...
+Could we be held liable if...
 Read more »

 We sold our home and gave the new homeowners a certified check for 650 dollars made out to a mudjacking company per our contract to have some work done on the drive way.
 The new homeowners lost the check and had the work done.
 The check had a 90 day experation.
 1 day after it expiered they...
 Read more »